 |

-"Frog's legs, pizza, clams, oysters
+"Frog's legs, pizza, clams, oysters (in season), burgers, franks, shrimp

-(in season), burgers, franks, shrimp rolls, chow mein on a bun, deli
+rolls, chow mein on a bun, deli sandwiches, pea soup, clam chowder,

-sandwiches, pea soup, clam chowder, shrimp, soft and hard ice cream and,
+shrimp, soft and hard ice cream and, of course, their famous

-of course, their famous fries.
-Did I leave anything out?2 I
+fries.
+Did I leave anything out?3

-cooked and served most of the above as a part-timer in my HS/college
+I cooked and served most of the above as a part-timer in my HS/college

 days.
 What a great place for a hyper-hormonal teenage guy to work

 at.
-Every gorgeous gal in town passed through going or coming back
+Every gorgeous gal in town passed through going or coming back from

-they had puppet shows and concerts on the stage in back."
+shows and concerts on the stage in back."

 |

-Well, Rick, some remember knishes,
+Well, Rick, some

-too.
-(But who would eat a knish at Nathan's when they had
+remember knishes, too.
+(But who would eat a knish at

-such great fries, and the best knishes were at Izzy's on the Long
+were at Izzy's on the Long Beach

-And our classmate, Ed Chilton, adds, "Yep.
+boardwalk?)
+And our classmate, Ed Chilton,

-There was a 4-foot by 3-foot tray of ice,
+adds, "Yep.
+There was a 4-foot by 3-foot tray

-and on top of the ice were slices of watermelon and
+of ice, and on top of the ice were slices of watermelon and

 cantaloupe, and fresh fruit, e.g., grapefruit, pineapple